dxoverdy/Alpha2MQTT/README.md

 ```
 where

-registerAddress is the hex address of the register as per the documentation, and where the register is a register in the Alpha documentation.
+registerAddress is the hex address of the register as per the documentation.

 dataBytes is the number of bytes to request, as per the Data format column in the Alpha documentation.
 Usually follow the documentation, however for registers such as serial numbers / date times you can actually pass more and the Alpha system will duly return more.
 For example, the documentation for EMS SN byte1-2 (0x0743) is two bytes
 however you can request 16.